Understanding SERP Analysis: Steps, Tools and Insights

 News and Knowledge Panels

-Each of these SERP features competes for attention and impacts where (and if) your page appears.
-That means to optimise effectively, you must go beyond keywords and understand the engine results page SERP layout itself.
+Each of these features competes for attention and impacts where (and if) your page appears.
+That means to optimise effectively, you must go beyond keywords and understand the page layout itself.

-Let’s walk through the core steps of a thorough SERP analysis, the same approach we use here at Perpetual10 to plan and optimise content.
+Let’s walk through the core steps of a thorough process, the same approach we use here at Perpetual10 to plan and optimise content.

-Every SERP analysis starts with the right keyword research.
+Every good analysis starts with the right keyword research.
 Use tools like Ahrefs, Semrush or Google Keyword Planner to gather data on:

 Search volume: How many times per month the keyword is searched

-Keyword difficulty: An estimated metric of how hard it may be to break into the top 10
+Keyword difficulty: An estimated metric of how hard it may be to break into the top ten

 But this is only your starting point.
-Two keywords may have identical volume and difficulty scores, but one might be far more achievable than the other based on the actual ranking pages and search intent.
+Two keywords may have identical volume and difficulty scores, yet one might be far more achievable than the other based on the actual ranking pages and search intent.
+This is why you need to analyse SERP results directly instead of relying on tool metrics alone.

 2. Evaluate the Search Intent

 This is arguably the most important step.
-Search intent describes the reason behind the search.
+Search intent describes the reason behind the search and what the user hopes to achieve.

 There are four primary types:

-Informational: Looking for knowledge (e.g. "How does SERP analysis work?")
+Informational: Looking for knowledge (for example, "How does SERP analysis work?")

 Navigational: Looking for a specific site or page